-- Each student is allotted one (1) personal day per eight (8) weeks, so two (2) per fall semester, two (2) per spring semester and one (1) per full summer semester.
-Up to (3) additional sick days may be made up with a doctor's excuse and must be scheduled with the Clinical Coordinator during the same semester the student was absent.
-NOTE: Missed clinical time must be made up in no less than four (4) hour increments, provided the time was a full day. - If more than five (5) clinical days are missed during a semester, the student will be dismissed from the program.
+- Attendance must be documented on the clinical timesheet by a radiologic technologist.
+A student should not alter the time or signature of a technologist on the timesheet.
+Students who are found to have altered any documentation provided by a technologist will be immediately dismissed from the radiologic technology program for fabrication and/or falsifying documents. - Each student is allotted one (1) personal day per eight (8) weeks, so two (2) per fall semester, two (2) per spring semester and one (1) per full summer semester.
+Up to (2) additional sick days may be made up with a doctor's excuse and must be scheduled with the Clinical Coordinator during the same semester the student was absent.
+Student must use allotted personal days before additional sick days can be made up.
+NOTE:

+Missed clinical time must be made up in no less than four (4) hour increments, provided the time was a full day. - If five (5) or more clinical days are missed during a semester, the student will be dismissed from the program.
 The only exception is medical/surgical emergency (i.e. emergency appendectomy, cholecystectomy, abscess tooth, pregnancy complications/childbirth).
 Any extended medical condition may result in a withdrawal from the program.
 If the student is in good standing, they will be readmitted the following year. - Missed clinical time must be made up in no less than four (4) hour increments, provided the time missed was a full day. - Missed clinical or class/lab time due to inclement weather may be made up at the discretion of the Clinical Coordinator and/or Program Director. - If you are ill or will not be in clinical, it is the student's responsibility to call your clinical supervisor and inform him/her that you will not be in clinic that day.
 You must call within one-half hour of the start of clinical or it will be considered a no call/no show.
-If the Clinical Instructor is not available, please leave a message with the front desk personnel and also call/text the Clinical Coordinator.
+If the Clinical Instructor is not available, please leave a message with the front desk

+- personnel and also call/text the Clinical Coordinator.
 This will ensure that you will not lose valuable percentage points in your clinical grade. - You must also contact the Clinical Coordinator via text or voicemail on her cell phone listed in the syllabus if you will be late or absent from clinical.
-This will ensure that you do not lose valuable percentage points in your clinical grade.

-- Dental appointments, physicals, and doctors' appointments should not be scheduled during clinical rotations.
+This will ensure that you do not lose valuable percentage points in your clinical grade. - Dental appointments, physicals, and doctors' appointments should not be scheduled during clinical rotations.
 Exceptions can be made, if necessary through the Program Director and/or Clinical Coordinator. - Bereavement leave for the death of an immediate family member or grandparent (this includes spouse, brother, sister, parents, or grandparents) will be excused within reason.
 Each circumstance is unique and the faculty will make the decision approving absence and making up clinical and class time.